AfonsoCunha/Inclu-Voxpop/README.md

 * Cais do Sodré Transportation Interface
 * Palácio Pimenta

+## Inclu Wiki
+Check the Wiki for information on the application requirements, architecture, technology review, demos, and UX test reports.

 ## Licenses

 The source code of the application contained in the repository is released under GNU General Public License (GPL-V3).